TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning.securityandmonitoring/microsoft-machinelearning-securityandmonitoring-ssl.md

 The general process to secure a web service using SSL is as follows:

-1. Get a domain name.
+1. Get a domain name
-2. Get a digital certificate.
+2. Get a digital certificate
-3. Deploy or update the web service with SSL enabled.
+3. Deploy or update the web service with SSL enabled
-4. Update your DNS to point to the web service.
+4. Update your DNS to point to the web service

 The [following article](https://docs.microsoft.com/azure/machine-learning/how-to-secure-web-service) covers this process in depth.

-## Additional Resources
+## **Recommended Documents**

 Here is a list of additional resources which may be helpful: